The Ultimate Paralegal Guide (2020)

 In general, paralegal interview questions and answers don’t tend to vary hugely from the normal interview script.
 You’ll probably be asked about your time-management or your problem-solving abilities.

-I’ve written a useful list of the paralegal interview questions on the Jump Academy, check it out: The Best Ways to Answer Paralegal Interview Questions.
+I’ve written a useful list of the paralegal interview questions as well.

 How many of us have found ourselves stuck for words in a job interview?
 I’m going to go right ahead and say all of us, right?

 It may be a common experience, but it’s entirely avoidable.
 All you need to do is follow the STAR method.
-If you haven’t heard of it, stop what you’re doing, put everything down and go read this – The Secret to Answering Competency Questions.
+If you haven’t heard of it, stop what you’re doing, put everything down and go find out the secret to competency based questions.

 To recap, STAR stands for: